Are NKT monks and nuns authentic?

 To maintain that those of little familiarity with doctrine, so long as they belong to the Greater Vehicle, need not train themselves in pratimoksa, is a great pitfall that accumulates obstacles whose karmic maturation is a paucity of doctrine.
 This precept is the best guideline for avoiding it.[2]

-The Bodhisattva vow “Not training for the sake of others’ faith.” is explained by Asanga (italic letters) and commented by Je Tsongkhapa in the following manner:
+The Bodhisattva vow “Not training for the sake of others’ faith.” is explained by Asanga (in inverted commas) and commented by Je Tsongkhapa in the following manner:

 Not training for the sake of others’ faith